Our current reseach is to investigate how accessible current music production studios are for visually impaired musicians.

 DAWs see use in a range of pursuits; music production, music composition, audio recording, audio mixing and mastering to name but a few.
 The outcomes of this research, therefore have the potential to impact visually-impaired people working with sound and music in several contexts.
 Furthermore, due to the pervasive nature of accessibility barriers in computing, the research has a potentially global impact.
 The outcomes of the research will contribute knowledge in accessibility studies, technological influence on creativity, and tactile human-computer interaction.

-Three project partners (Creative United in London and two music production studios in Belfast) will support the team in enabling access to industry-standard music production tools and working methods.
+Three project partners (Creative United in London and two music production studios in Belfast) support our team in enabling access to industry-standard music production tools and working methods.
 These partners will support the dissemination of research outcomes and promote the creative work of visually-impaired music producers through industry facing publications and a symposium.
 A documentary film of the research processes and outcomes has been agreed on with Outpost Production, Belfast.